aezhou/if-one-then-fun/README.md

   of potential matches with teammates.
 - Each person randomly picks someone to match with from their possible matches.
 If one of their teammates (that they haven't matched with yet) is already in a matching for this round, the teammate is not considered to be a possible match.
-A business match is denoted with "for team bonding" in the list of matchings.
+A business match is denoted with "for ___ bonding" in the list of matchings.
+The black is filled in by all teams the two participants have in common.
 - Once a person has had matchings with all teammates, across all teams, they enter the random "pool" of employees.
 From this pool, matchings are assigned randomly, and designated by the text "for fun :)" in the list of matchings.
 - If a person has potential teammates, but they have all already been assigned matchings for this round, this person